protacon/repository-validator/README.md

 Project ValidationLibrary.AzureFunctions can be deployed to Azure as Azure Function.
 This function periodically validates repositories and reports to configured channel

-These deployment examples uses pwoershell, but this can also be done otherwise.
+These deployment examples uses powershell, but this can also be done otherwise.

 NOTE: PowerShell needs to have an authenticated sessions.
 This can be done with `Connect-AzureRmAccount`.